quotepilgrim/nesw-cipher/README.md

 meaning not even I have ever used this tool apart from testing it.
 Make of that what you will.

-That said, I made a point of documenting the code as well as I could, plus giving detailed information on how to use this tool on the command line, in case anyone (including myself) wants to use this at some point in the future... for whatever reason.
+That said, I made a point of documenting the code the best I could, as well as giving detailed information on how to use this tool on the command line, in case anyone (including myself) wants to use this at some point in the future... for whatever reason.